 The worst symptoms of RSV include difficulty breathing and a high fever.
 Children and older adults can also develop a blue pallor to the skin, especially the lips and nail beds.

-Since last September, the CDC says there have been only 2,000 cases of flu reported nationwide — down from more than 200,000 in an average year.
+In the 2021 flu season, the CDC says there were only a few thousand cases of flu reported nationwide — down from more than 200,000 in an average year.

 Of course, that’s no reason to skip the flu vaccine when it becomes available.
 And it’s possible by next fall, there will be a vaccine that kills two bugs with one stone.

 “Research is underway to combine the flu and COVID vaccines, which looks promising,” Dr. Hunter says.